The universe is mysterious, and the more science learns about it, the more amazing it seems to be.

 Perhaps everyone has some knowledge about black holes, for instance, that they have enormous gravity forces and density, which do not even allow the light to escape, but it hardly ever occurs to us that we could be living inside a black hole at this particular moment.

 But this idea has boggled the mind of the scientist from the University of Indiana, doctor of theoretical physics Nikodem Poplawski.
 He argues that, hypothetically, our world can already be swallowed by a black hole, leading to a thought that we exist in a new universe.
 After all, it is still unknown what happens with objects trapped in this gigantic “funnel”.

-The calculations performed by the physicist lead to a conclusion that acquisition of matter by a black hole is somewhat similar to the Big Bang, and can lead to a completely new reality.
-Compression of space, on the one hand, may lead to the expansion, on the other hand, it can mean that each black hole can represent a gateway to something still unexplored or unknown.
+The calculations performed by the physicist lead to the conclusion that acquisition of matter by a black hole is somewhat similar to the Big Bang and could lead to a completely new reality.
+The compression of space, on the one hand, may lead to the expansion, on the other hand, it can mean that each black hole can represent a gateway to something still unexplored or unknown.